Hello friends! Today I will tell you what bugs eat Coral Bells and how to deal with them.

 Treatment:

 - Use the beneficial nematodes Steinernema kraussei to kill the larvae and interrupt the breeding cycle.
-They are absolutely harmless to humans and animals.
+They are harmless to humans and animals.

 Read more: How Do You Get Rid Of Weevils On Coral Bells?